fbpx

 Water Quality Monitoring

-Tip of the Mitt Watershed Council, now in its 44th year, continues to be fully committed to protecting the lakes, streams, wetlands, and groundwater that help drive Northern Michigan’s economy and quality of life.
+Tip of the Mitt Watershed Council continues to be fully committed to protecting the lakes, streams, wetlands, and groundwater that help drive Northern Michigan’s economy and quality of life.

 The work that we do every day is dependent on strong community partnerships.
 We are fortunate to live and work in communities that greatly appreciate our precious water resources.